 We understand that some of my father's younger descendants will be here today to represent us all - we only hope the weather will defer to the occasion!

-The plaque, supported by Sir Richard Branson, Virgin Limited Editions, David Lewis, and Sheila and Peter Dure-Smith (Ralph's daughter and son-in-law), sits in a quiet spot in the Woodland Garden on a wall of red brick.
+The plaque, supported by Sir Richard Branson, Virgin Limited Editions and David Lewis and financially supported by Sheila and Peter Dure-Smith (Ralph's daughter and son-in-law), sits in a quiet spot in the Woodland Garden on a wall of red brick.
 And is just a few feet away from the plaque featuring Trevor Bowen, the man who gave inspiration for the 'Garden in the Sky'.

 The Hancock family: Ralph's grandchildren - Angela Buck (right centre); Miranda Rota (left centre) and Simon Dure-Smith (centre) and their children, Ralph's Great-grandchildren.
 Also in this photo are; Christine (Simon's wife) and Bob Priddle .
 Bob has been instrumental in raising the profile of Ralph Hancock.